Why Your Contact Form Is the Cheapest Fix on Your Contractor Website

 |---|---|---|

-| Field count | 8-12 fields, several required | 4 fields total, 3 required |
+| Field count | 8 to 12 fields, several required | 4 fields total, 3 required |

-| Placement | Only on /contact page | Hero of every service page + sticky CTA + footer |
+| Placement | Only on /contact page | Hero of every service page, plus sticky CTA and footer |

 | Phone validation | Strict format, rejects parentheses or dashes | Accepts any reasonable format, cleans server-side |

-| Spam protection | None or visible CAPTCHA | Honeypot + time-based filter + rate limiting (all invisible) |
+| Spam protection | None or visible CAPTCHA | Honeypot, time-based filter, and rate limiting (all invisible) |

-| Mobile experience | Form fields don’t autocomplete, dropdowns unusable | Native mobile inputs (tel, email, numeric types), large tap targets |
+| Mobile experience | Fields do not autocomplete, dropdowns unusable | Native mobile inputs (tel, email, numeric types), large tap targets |

-| Submission speed | Email notification only, often delayed | SMS to contractor + email + dispatch integration, all within 30 seconds |
+| Submission speed | Email notification only, often delayed | SMS to contractor, plus email and dispatch integration, all within 30 seconds |

-| Thank-you page | “Thanks, we’ll be in touch” | Specific time expectation, confirmation email/text, optional self-scheduling |
+| Thank-you page | “Thanks, we will be in touch” | Specific time expectation, confirmation email and text, optional self-scheduling |

-| Trust signals near form | None, or generic “we’re licensed” | License number, insurance, BBB, response-time guarantee, reviews count |
+| Trust signals near form | None, or generic “we are licensed” | License number, insurance, BBB, response-time guarantee, reviews count |

 How to Diagnose Your Own Form in 15 Minutes